 Alberta Condo Law states that condominium corporations are required to establish and maintain a reserve fund that can be used to cover the costs of major repairs or replacements to common property.
 Since condominium dwellings make up close to 1/5th of all Canadian households, many Albertans are wondering – how is my condo board ensuring that there are sufficient funds in our reserve for expected future expenses?
 For any condo resident, it’s important to know that their common property elements will be fully covered when repair or replacement needs arise.
+A properly compiled reserve fund study could be the answer.

 There are specific criteria that dictate how a condo’s reserve fund is maintained, and further information can be found on the Condo Law for Albertans’ website.
 Most readers however, are interested in the dynamics of how funds are raised by a condo and whether the financials accurately represent the potential expenses.